Expensent

 3. 3.
 Category A — Receipt never arrived

 4. 4.
-Category B — Arrived but scan failed or stuck
+Category B — Arrived but scan stalled or produced an unreadable result

 5. 5.
 Category C — Wrong data extracted